wellingtonsa/react-dooks/README.md

 ## Overview

-The React Dooks idea emerged of a poor approach to manipulate the DOM tree, causing disorganization and code snippets ungainly on your code.
-Our idea is create many hooks that allow you do things that would need manipulate the DOM tree using pure JS, as get the `window size` values, get `screen scroll percentage`.
+The React Dooks idea emerged from a poor approach to manipulate the DOM tree, causing disorganization and code snippets ungainly on your code.
+Our main idea is create many hooks that allow you to do things that would need to manipulate the DOM tree using pure JS, as such: get the `window size` values, get `screen scroll percentage`, etc.